kottans/mock-repo/README.md

 Very happy to join the Kottans community!
 [cat](./assets/images/winking-cat.png)

+## Congratulation, everyone.!!!
+If youeveryone who is here now has walked a small path that brings us closer to the goal.
+My name is Yaroslav and I will make every effort to go all the way.

 ## Hello everyone.
 My neme is Andrew.
 I'm very glad to learn with you.

 ![Andrew](./assets/images/cat-prog.jpg)